-The Science Behind Drinking a Hot Milky Drink Before Bed: Exploring Ayurveda
+The Science Behind Drinking a Hot Milky Drink Before Bed:

 The Science of Sleep and Milk:

 The tradition of drinking warm milk is not just an old wives tale, it's actually backed by science.
 Milk contains tryptophan, an amino acid that promotes the production of serotonin and melatonin in the brain.
-Serotonin is a neurotransmitter associated with mood regulation, while melatonin is a hormone that regulates sleep-wake cycles.
+Serotonin is a neurotransmitter that regulates mood while melatonin is a hormone that regulates sleep-wake cycles.
 Consuming warm milk is known to potentially enhance the body's natural sleep-inducing mechanisms.
+Moreover, ever noticed how you feel calmer as you sip a hot beverage at night?
+Well its because the warmth of the milk has a soothing effect on the body.
+Similarly to taking a warm bath or snuggling under a soft heavy blanket, a warm drink ritual even can help relax muscles and more importantly signal to the body that it's time to wind down for the night.

-Rituals and Routine:
+Rituals and Routine :

 Beyond the physiological effects, the act of preparing and consuming a warm milky drink can also serve as a calming bedtime ritual.
-In today's hectic world, establishing a bedtime routine can help signal to the body that it's time to transition from wakefulness to rest.
+In today's hectic world, establishing a bedtime routine is crucial as it can help signal to the body that it's time to transition from wakefulness to rest.
 Whether it's brewing a cup of herbal tea or sipping on warm milk, incorporating rituals into bedtime can help promote relaxation and improve sleep quality.

 This milky drink combines so many wonderful nourishing spices .Turmeric is known for its anti-inflammatory properties, while cinnamon may help stabilize blood sugar levels.